Our Veterans Disability Attorneys Answer Frequently Asked Questions (FAQs) About Veteran Benefits

 Can You Receive a VA Pension and Social Security?

 It is possible to receive both a VA pension as well as Social Security benefits.
 You will need to independently qualify for both the pension and Social Security benefits.
-A veterans disability attorney can provide insight into whether it is possible for you to get both of these types of benefits in your particular situation.
+A veterans disability lawyer can provide insight into whether it is possible for you to get both of these types of benefits in your particular situation.

 What Happens If Your Benefits Claim Is Denied?